 Reading the Story:

 Introduce the story’s overview and RAFT assignment to your students, so right from the start they understand their job will be to analyze Bradbury’s cold & wet imagery as they read.
-Give them several Post-It notes, and have them place them next to passages that really make them feel the wet and cold felt by the story’s characters.
-If you have enough Post-Its (and perhaps some of a different color), you can also have them mark where the warm and dry passages occur in the story.
+Give them several Post-it® Note-sized templates, and have them place them next to passages that really make them feel the wet and cold felt by the story’s characters.
+If you have enough Post-it® Note-sized templates (and perhaps some of a different color), you can also have them mark where the warm and dry passages occur in the story.
 Then read the story—either silently or aloud.

 Without looking back at the text, ask students to remember as many color words from the story that they can.
 List them on the chalkboard, whiteboard, or a piece of chart paper; as you list, place them in two columns—one for cold & wet color words, one for warm & dry color words.